INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

   LogTP to compute the corresponding pairwise stable subnetwork. (to determine the strength of the non-robust links).

-  Input: group, a 1 × N vector that records a subnetwork.
+  Input: group, a 1*N vector that records a subnetwork.

   Output: sol in [0,1]^L, a pairwise stable subnetwork; indicator, the number of nonrobust links in this subnetwork.